Pharmacy Frequently Asked Questions

 Does your doctor or nurse give you your medicine (through an IV, for example)?

-If the request is URGENT, the request must:
+If the request is URGENT, your provider must:

 - Describe why the request is urgent

-Requests will only be treated as urgent for documented clinical reasons.
-Otherwise, the request will be processed normally.
+We will only treat requests as urgent for documented clinical reasons.
+Otherwise, we will process the request within our normal time frame.

 How is the Formulary developed?